Tech-at-DU/d3-tutorial/10-Scatterplot-color-scales/readme.md

 This is the same pattern that you started with in the first tutorial.
 With the difference that here we first appended a group.

+It's like you added another visual layer and filled it with SVG elements from the same set of data.

 **Challenge**

 Imagine you wanted to set the size of the new circles to represent the amount of rainfall.
 More rainfall larger circle.
 How would you do that?